jdreaver/rules_terraform/README.md

-# Bazel Terraform Demo
+# rules_terraform

-This is a proof of concept for integrating Bazel with Terraform.
+This is a WIP set of [Bazel](https://bazel.build/) rules for Terraform.

-## Resources
+## Usage

-There are a few Github projects implementing Terraform in Bazel, but this is the best one by far: https://github.com/dvulpe/bazel-terraform-rules
+(TODO: Flesh this out once API is more stable)

+- Add incantations to your `WORKSPACE` file to declare which Terraform versions and Terraform provider versions you are using.
+- Put a `BUILD`/`BUILD.bazel` file in each Terraform module directory.
+- Add a `terraform_module` rule for each module, `terraform_root_module` for each root module, and `terraform_*_test` for each kind of test you want to run on your modules.

-## TODO:
+## TODO

-- Rename repo to `rules_terraform`, move `rule_terraform` subdir to root, and move TF code under something like `test`, maybe with its own `WORKSPACE`.
+- Make `test/` its own nested `WORKSPACE`, detached from parent
 - Investigate auto generating BUILD files for existing roots.
 Gazelle perhaps?
   Read `.terraform` structure?
 - Try implementing toolchain again so we can pick a default Terraform version